jimwong666/ssss/README.md

 TODO: micro app don't load when main app trigger hot reload ~~TODO: react-loadable has problem~~(switch to suspense and lazy)
-TODO: main app route menu doesn't match to micro app route TODO：home page has some problem on style
+TODO: main app route menu doesn't match to micro app route
+TODO: home page has some problem on style